-I am a PhD student at UT Austin, where since Spring '13, I have been working with my advisor, Prof. Kristen Grauman.
-I spent this last summer at UC Berkeley, and collaborate with Prof. Alyosha Efros there.
+I am a PhD student at UT Austin, where I have been working with my advisor, Prof. Kristen Grauman since Spring '13.

 I joined UT in Fall 2011 on an MCD Fellowship.
 Before this, I obtained my Bachelor's degree at the Indian Institute of Technology, Madras (IITM) in June '11, where I majored in Electrical Engineering and minored in Literature.